 You decide to pay back to money your parents gave you to pay the rent.
 Therefore, you look for a job and finally find it.
 You will be working as a waiter in a restaurant, earning a fixed salary of $1,000 per month.

 Mr. Sal agrees to pay you in advance (he is very kind).
 Thus, you finally get the paycheck.
 The paycheck is going to be income for Broken Inc. Finally, you will not show a net loss.
 Thus, you record theon Broken Inc. accounting books:

 As you can see in the upper part, we recorded the t-entry.
-In short, we debited Broken Inc. pocket to show that the cash account increased by $1,000.
+In short, we debited Broken Inc.’s pocket to show that the cash account increased by $1,000.
 Also, we credited the salary account to show that it increased by $1,000.

 As you can see below the t-entry, the entry on the left (Broken Inc. pocket account) is translated on the balance sheet.
-The entry on the right (salary) is translated on the income statement.
+The entry on the right (salary) is translated into the income statement.

 Since the salary offset the rent expense, you now have a of $500.
 That was also translated on the balance sheet as accumulated .
 Neat!

 Finally, Broken Inc. paid all its debts, and it has a $500 surplus.
 Don’t you think it is time to pay back your parents’ loan?

 How to Balance a Balance Sheet: Balancing Things Out

 You proudly walk toward your parents’ house.
 In a week things have changed.
 You grew up and learned the lesson.
 It is time to repay your parents.
 You get into the house.
 Your mother is in the kitchen.
 She is cooking for you.

 You sit at the dinner table and announce to your parents that you found a job.
 Therefore, you give them back the $500 they borrowed you.
 Broken Ink is 100% yours now!
 You are your own master.
 Let’s see how to record the last: